openshift-pipelines/pipelines-as-code/docs/guide.md

 `.tekton/` directory or referenced via a remote task (see below on how the remote tasks are referenced).

+If you have a taskRef to a task located in the `.tekton/` directory it will be automatically embedded even if it's not in the annotations.

 If pipelines as code cannot resolve the referenced tasks in the `Pipeline` or `PipelineSpec` it will fails before applying the pipelinerun onto the cluster.